bbauska/UofM-Inter-with-JavaScript/readme.md

 <p align="center" width="100%">
 <img src="./images/image038.png?raw=true"
   style="width:45%;"
+  title="Codepen, example document.write with h1"
-  alt="Codepen, example document.write with h1" />
+  alt="Codepen, example document.write with h1." />
 </p>

 Here you can see that inside the script tag, again, I have the